saferwall/saferwall/docs/BUILDING.md

         - Set `kibana.enabled` to true.
         - Set `filebeat.enabled` to true.
     - Set `prometheus-operator.enabled` to true if you want to get metrics.
-12. Install the chart:
+14. Install the chart:
-    - `cd deployement`
+    - `cd deployement` if you're not inside the deployement folder.
     - `helm upgrade saferwall <release-name generated before>`

 ## Deploying on cloud (AWS)